wmbest2/rats/README.md

 ###Whats Missing / What's to come

-* Proper encoding for Accept headers (e.g. junit for xml)
+* Proper encoding for Accept headers (e.g. xml for proper junit output)
 * Serious Go know-how (this was a learning opportunity for me)
 * Log capture from tests
 * Screenshots